In India, the Datsun GO Cross will take on the likes of Ford EcoSport, Honda WR-V and Tata Nexon.

 As mentioned in the beginning, the GO Cross will be built on Nissan’s V platform that also underpins the GO+ MPV.
 However, it is likely to be lightweight akin to its sibling.
 Visually, the crossover looks more like a compact SUV – thanks to its bold silhouette and a raised ground clearance.
 In fact, it overpowers most of the compact SUVs from the current lot in visual terms.

-The aggressively looking front fascia of the SUV is equipped with chrome laden hexagonal grille, flanked by LED headlamps with daytime running lamps, the face of the crossover looks quite aggressive.
+Featuring chrome laden hexagonal grille and flanked by LED headlamps with daytime running lamps, the face of the crossover looks quite aggressive.

 Design elements such as silver chromed bumper with black plastic extensions, LED fog lights, auxiliary circular lamps and high bonnet line add more to its sporty appeal.
-The side profile gives MPV-like impression, but features like silver lower body cladding, roof rails, raised height and muscular wheel arches offers a bold look.
+The side profile gives MPV-like impression, but features silver lower body cladding, roof rails, raised height and muscular wheel arches offers a bold look.
 The flared wheel arches are likely to be fitted to 15-inch multi-spoke alloy wheels.
-The rear end is a far cry from its hatchback sibling, featuring bumper with pseudo air-intakes, LED taillights enclosures and silver diffuser.
+The rear end is a far cry from its hatchback sibling, featuring bumper with air-intakes, LED taillights enclosures and silver diffuser.